JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/qt-dab-front-picture.png?raw=true)

-Of course, as for previous versions, for the current version, *Qt-DAB-6.9.5*, predefined executables and installers are available.
+Of course, as for previous versions, for the current version, *Qt-DAB-6.9.6*, predefined executables and installers are available.
-For Windows  a 32 bit installer is available, and for Linux there is an x64 AppImage.
+For Windows  a 64 bit installer is available, and for Linux there is an x64 AppImage.

 -------------------------------------------------------------------
-What is new/different in Qt-DAB-6.9.5
+What is new/different in Qt-DAB-6.9.6
 -------------------------------------------------------------------

-While Qt-DAB-6.9.5 resembles Qt-DAB-6.9.4, there are a few noticeable differences.
+While Qt-DAB-6.9.6 resembles Qt-DAB-6.9.4, there are a few noticeable differences.

- * the combobox on the configuration widget with which an input device was selected is gone.
-Now the main widget shows on the top line a small icon with which a device selection table can be made visible.
-After selecting a device, the device selection table disappears automatically.

- * improved support for the SDRplay RspDuo: tuner selection is possible,
+ * improved support for the SDRplay RspDuo: tuner selection is possible and using two tuners on the same channel is also posisble;

- * Windows support for both RTLSDR V3 and V4 in a single installer,

- * the scanList has a more prominent role.
-It shows the (channel, service) pairs of all channels visited.
-Using file input, the scanList will not be visible (seems logical), and the configuration window as a selector indicating that on program termination the list is cleared (obviously normally it is maintained between program invocations),

- * preloaded database.
-The precompiled versions contain a preloaded database.
-The configuration widget has a selector to choose between loading - on program startup - this preloaded database or one you loaded into the home directory.
+ * on closing the map, the http (i.e. map)hander will stop automatically, while closing the httpHandler will - try to - close the map;

+ * on the main window, the "dxDisplay" button disappeared.
+Clicking on the botton line (i.e. where the strongest transmitter is shown) shows (or hides) the dxDisplay.

 Table of Contents
 =================================================================